 Five years ago I visited Mickey’s Surplus in Kansas City and found a sale on Carhartt overalls.
-I didn’t yet know the full impact of the Carhartt brand but I knew it was a pretty big deal because of a giant family riff some years earlier over a particular Carhartt jacket I’d found in a closet and given to the wrong male family member who procrastinated about returning the jacket when the actual owner turned up and recommended the jacket be given back.
-It took a while for that little deal to die down.
+I didn’t yet know the full impact of the Carhartt brand but I knew it was a pretty big deal because of a giant family riff some years earlier over a particular Carhartt jacket I’d found in a closet and given to the wrong male family member.
+He’d procrastinated about returning the jacket when the actual owner showed up and demanded it back.
+Took a while for that little deal to die down.

 I found some new Carhartt overalls on sale for $17.00 at Mickey’s and I thought…hmmm…Christmas is coming up.
 So, I dug through the giant pile of canvas pants until I found two pair in the right sizes, one for my husband and one for my son-in-law.

 My husband was almost tickled pink over the outfit and would have been completely pink had the overalls been the preferred tan color, but, the only one in his size was black.
 “They’ll be so hot,” he complained.
 Still, he could barely hide his nearly spiritual reaction to the pants and he put them on immediately.
 He still mentions how hot they are every time he wears them, even five years later.
 He’s a chronic complainer so I let it go.
 I’ve seen him actually caress the folded overalls and smile when he puts them back in his dresser.
 It’s a strange thing.